 The Company was formed on September 9, 1993 to continue the business of The Macerich Group, which had been engaged in the shopping center business since 1965.
 The principals of The Macerich Group consisted of Mace Siegel, Arthur Coppola, Dana Anderson, Edward Coppola, Richard Cohen and certain of their family members, relatives and business associates.
-The Company conducts all of its business through the Operating Partnership, the property partnerships and limited liability companies that own title to the Centers (the "Property Partnerships") and three management companies, Macerich Property Management Company, Macerich Management Company and Macerich Manhattan Management Company (collectively, the "Management Companies").
-The Management Companies provide property management, leasing and other related services to the Company's properties.
-The Operating Partnership owns 100% of the non-voting preferred stock of each of Macerich Property Management Company and Macerich Management Company, and all of the common stock of each such company is owned by Messrs.
-Siegel, A. Coppola, Anderson and E. Coppola (the "Principals").
+The Company conducts all of its business through the Operating Partnership, the property partnerships and limited liability companies that own title to the Centers (the "Property Partnerships") and three management company and Macerich Management Company, LLC, Macerich Management Company and Macerich Manhattan Management Company (collectively, the "Management Companies").
+The Management Company's properties.
+The Operating Partnership owns 100% of the non-voting preferred stock of Macerich Management Company, and all of the common stock of such "Principals").
 Macerich Management Company is a wholly owned subsidiary of Macerich Management Company.
+Macerich Property Management Company, LLC is 100% owned by the Operating Partnership.
 See "Certain Transactions."